ember-lifeline/ember-lifeline/README.md

 # ember-lifeline

 Ember applications have long life-cycles.
-A user may navigate to several pages and use many different features before they leave the Twitch website.
+A user may navigate to several pages and use many different features before they leave the application.
 This makes JavaScript and Ember development unlike Rails development, where the lifecycle of a request is short and the environment disposed of after each request.
 It makes Ember development much more like iOS or video game